LP2X0X/THE-PIZZA-SLICE/README.md

   * `/order` – Create a new order
   * `/order/:id` – Fetch or update a specific order ([Awesome Ecosystem][3])

 ## 🎯 Purpose & Learning Value

 This project is built as a **practical React learning exercise**, showcasing how to:

-* Manage global state using Redux Toolkit
+* Manage global application state using Redux Toolkit
-* Build connected UI with router & API
+* Build a connected UI with React Router and external APIs
-* Handle asynchronous actions
+* Handle asynchronous workflows using React Router actions and Redux Toolkit createAsyncThunk
+* Apply strong frontend fundamentals, including:
+   * Semantic HTML
-* Build responsive layouts with Tailwind CSS
+   * Accessible and responsive CSS layouts

+## 🙋‍♂️ Author

+Long Pham

+Feel free to reach out or fork the project for your own practice.

+## 📜 License

+This project is open source and available under the MIT License.